 Live Online Workshop

-Join us live on February 27th 2021 from 2PM-3:30PM EST (11AM-12:30PM PST) as we host a LIVE masterclass with internationally acclaimed saxophonist and educator Jerry Bergonzi.
-NOTE: This masterclass is for all instruments :).
-Not only will you be able to ask questions and interact with Jerry in this 90 minute webinar, but you will also receive the produced/edited version of this masterclass video for free.
+Join us live on May 15th 2021 from 2:30PM-4:00PM EST (11:30AM-1:00PM PST) as we host a LIVE masterclass with acclaimed guitarist Peter Mazza on chord melody ballads.
+Not only will you be able to ask questions and interact with Peter in this 90 minute webinar, but you will also receive the produced/edited version of this masterclass video for free.
 That’s right, we’re going to use the webinar footage along with a secondary camera to turn this into a masterclass video for sale at mymusicmasterclass.com.
 But, since you are participating in the live event, you will get this absolutely free when it’s released!
 Pretty awesome, right?
 So, to sum it up, you get…

-- to attend a 90 minute, interactive seminar with master musician Jerry Bergonzi
+- to attend a 90 minute, interactive seminar with master guitarist Peter Mazza

 - to ask questions and possibly even be invited on the screen